JoshThanki/CardboardMinecraft/README.md

 # CardboardMinecraft
-This was created for my Alevel Computer Science Non-Exam-Assessment (NEA) Terraria proof-of-concept clone.
+This was created as a Terraria proof-of-concept clone.
 I have copied the assets from terraria game and this is just for educuation purposes.